 - 1/4 teaspoon White Pepper powder

-- Prep the mushrooms: If using dried shiitake and wood ear mushrooms, rehydrate them by submerging them in hot water for 15-20 minutes till they soften up.
+- If using dried shiitake and wood ear mushrooms, rehydrate them by submerging them in hot water for 15-20 minutes till they soften up.
 Reserve the water to be used as stock in the soup.
 Slice all the mushrooms and set aside.

 - Add chicken or pork: If you want to make this soup non vegetarian, add chicken or pork while boiling the mushrooms and tofu